-Katrina is a Greek-Australian artist based in London.
+Katrina is an artist based in London.

 Her interests are located amongst meanings of agency and subject, what we consider real, scientific and surreal, and how we consistently misperceive through photography.